 Molteni

-[Captation id = "Attachment_6226" Align = "Alignnone" Width = "900"]Eddy Merckx The Belgian Eddy Merckx was the great star of the Molteni team.[/caption] The Molteni was not only the team with which Eddy Merckx won three of his five Tours of France, in 1971, 1972 and 1974, in addition to three turns in Italy and a return to Spain, but it was the most powerful cycling squad of his Time, with 663 victories between 1958 and 1976.
-Created by Pietro and Renato Molteni to promote the Italian brand of Salami that carried the family last name, the team began on the path of the great victories in the Tour of Italy, thanks to the figures of Guido de Rosso and Gianni Motta.
-The latter premiered the Palmarés in the Tour de France with a third position in 1965, which was followed by his triumph in the 1966 Corsa.
-Motta came to contribute a total of 48 victories, the best individual brand in the early years of Molteni .
-A year earlier, in 1965, the team had incorporated the German Rudi Altig, one of the stars of the moment in track cycling, which would later be proclaimed world champion en route.
-However, the great impulse came when Molteni incorporated Eddy Merckx in 1971, from Faemino - Faema, with which he had already won the tour twice.
-The arrival of The cannibal He led to the signing of other Belgian corridors who had already been his gregarious, such as Julien Stevens or Herman Van Springel, a transfer that also also included the prestigious sports director, Guillaume Driessens, with whom Merckx had triumphed in the FAEMA.
-The Molteni gained 37 stages of the Tour de France in eight participations, between 1965 and 1975.
-A total of 20 took the signature of Eddy Merckx, eight of them achieved in their overwhelming absolute victory of 1974.
-The triumphs of the Belgian, added To the general quality of the team, the orange jersey - or pink - with a blue molteni band, even today a piece for vintage sportswear collectors became iconic.
+Molteni was not only the team with which Eddy Merckx won three of his five Tours de France, in 1971, 1972, and 1974, as well as three Giros d'Italia and a Vuelta a España, but it was also the most powerful cycling squad of its time, with 663 victories between 1958 and 1976.
+Created by Pietro and Renato Molteni to promote the Italian salami brand bearing the family name, the team began its path to major victories in the Giro d'Italia, thanks to the likes of Guido de Rosso and Gianni Motta.
+The latter opened the team's record in the Tour de France with a third place in 1965, followed by his victory in the 1966 Corsa Rosa.
+Motta contributed a total of 48 victories, the best individual mark in the early years of Molteni.
+A year earlier, in 1965, the team had signed the German Rudi Altig, one of the stars of the moment in track cycling, who would later become world road champion.
+However, the great boost came when Molteni signed Eddy Merckx in 1971, coming from Faemino - Faema, with whom he had already won the Tour twice.
+The arrival of The Cannibal He facilitated the signing of other Belgian riders who had already been his domestiques, such as Julien Stevens or Herman Van Springel, a transfer that also initially included the prestigious sports director Guillaume Driessenss, with whom Merckx had triumphed at Faema.
+Molteni went on to win 37 stages of the Tour de France in eight participations, between 1965 and 1975.
+A total of 20 bore the signature of Eddy Merckx, eight of them achieved in his overwhelming overall victory in 1974.
+The Belgian's triumphs, combined with the overall quality of the team, made the orange (or pink) jersey with the blue stripe of Molteni iconic, still today a coveted piece for vintage sportswear collectors.

 Renault

-[Captation id = "Attachment_6230" Align = "Alignnone" Width = "900"]Bernard Hinault Bernard Hinault won with the Renault four Tours team, two turns and two laps to Spain (Dutch National Archives, Creative Commons)[/caption] The great French cars brand appeared in cycling when he acquired the gitane bicycle factory in 1974, the brand that Jacques Anquetil had used in two of his victorious France tours and that had been allied with the firm Campagnolo to create a team of Success competition.
-When Renault assumed that structure in 1978, 16 stage victories were already included in the Palmares in the Tour de France and the absolute triumph in Paris de Lucien Van Impe.
-The Renault - Gitane team marked a time of dominance during its eight years of experience, thanks to figures such as Bernard Hinault, Laurent Fignon and Greg Lemond, and to the wise direction of Cyrille Guimard, whose figure is key to understanding the amazing chain of victories that They achieved between 1978 and 1985.
-Bernard Hinault won with Renault four Tours of France, two turns from Italy and two laps to Spain.
-And Laurent Fignon added the tours of 1983 and 1984 to close the brightest cycle.
-Between both champions they won 28 of the 36 stages of Renault in the Tour, in addition to leading their two victories in team classifications in 1979 and 1984.
-To those triumphs were added the three white maillots of the classification of young people, won by Jean René Bernudeau (1979), Laurent Fignon (1983) and Greg Lemond (1984).
-That first podium in Paris of the American cyclist was one of the latest achievements of the Rombo brand, since Renault decided to retire as a sponsor of the team at the end of 1985, after Bernard Hinault and Greg Lemond went to Vie Claire, the Millionaire project with which the businessman Bernard Tapie was introduced into cycling.
-Cyrille Guimard still gave continuity to the structure, creating the Système-U, then the Castorama and later the Cofidis, but the mythical jersey of the Renault no longer reappeared in the Tour of France.
+Bernard Hinault won four Tours, two Giros and two Vueltas a España with the Renault team (Dutch National Archives, Creative Commons)[/caption].
+The great French car brand entered cycling when it acquired the Gitane bicycle factory in 1974, the brand that Jacques Anquetil had used in two of his victorious Tours de France and which had allied with the Campagnolo firm to create a successful competition team.
+When Renault took over that structure in 1978, the record already included 16 stage wins in the Tour de France and the overall victory in Paris by Lucien Van Impe.
+The Renault - Gitane team marked an era of dominance during its eight years of history, thanks to figures such as Bernard Hinault, Laurent Fignon and Greg LeMond, and the wise direction of Cyrille Guimard, whose figure is key to understanding the astonishing chain of victories they achieved between 1978 and 1985.
+Bernard Hinault won four Tours de France, two Giros d'Italia and two Vueltas a España with Renault.
+And Laurent Fignon added the Tours of 1983 and 1984 to close the brightest cycle.
+Between the two champions, they won 28 of Renault's 36 Tour stages, in addition to leading their two victories in the team classifications in 1979 and 1984.
+To those triumphs were added the three white jerseys for the young rider classification, won by Jean René Bernaudeau (1979), Laurent Fignon (1983) and Greg LeMond (1984).
+That first podium in Paris by the American cyclist was one of the last achievements of the diamond brand, since Renault decided to withdraw as team sponsor at the end of 1985, after Bernard Hinault and Greg LeMond went to La Vie Claire, the millionaire project with which businessman Bernard Tapie entered cycling.
+Cyrille Guimard still continued the structure, creating Système-U, then Castorama and later Cofidis, but the legendary Renault jersey never appeared again in the Tour de France.

-The Vie Claire
+La Vie Claire

 Movistar (Reynolds / Banesto / Caisse d’Epargne)

-[Captation id = "Attachment_6232" Align = "Alignnone" Width = "900"]Alejandro Valverde The current Movistar team was founded in 1980 with the sponsorship of Reynolds.[/caption] The Navarra structure is currently the dean of the international squad, exceeding the 40 seasons of experience since its creation in 1980 under the denomination of Reynolds.
-Since then, the Tour de France has won seven times: five with Miguel Induráin (1991-1995) one with Pedro Delgado (1988) and another with Óscar Pereiro (2006).
-Others is the cycling squad that has been imposed most times in the team classification, with seven victories, two of them with the sponsorship of Banesto and five with that of Movistar, and in its four decades in the Tour has achieved 34 stage victories .
-The team was created thanks to the sponsorship of the Navarra company of Inasa Aluminum, which already collaborated with the base cycling of the Foral Community since 1974, with youth and fans teams.
-Hence the figure of José Miguel Echávarri, who was the first sports director of the new professional team.
-Corridors such as Ángel Arroyo, Julián Gorospe or Pedro Delgado were arriving at the structure, capable of taking Reynolds to the fight for the big laps: Arroyo was second in the Tour of France of 1983, in which Delgado also began to stand out.
-The Segoviano gave the structure his first yellow jersey in 1988, in addition to adding two more podiums, with the second square of 1987 and the third of 1989.
-From that last year, Bansto Banco assumed the sponsorship and the team entered its most glorious time, with the historical tacada of the five tours of Miguel Induráin.
-In those nineties, Banesto also won the team classification twice and reached number 1 in the UCI ranking (International Cycling Union), thanks to an important harvest of victories in other races, such as those achieved by Induráin in the Italy spin.
-This collective success would be repeated up to four consecutive times, and with Movistar in sponsorship.
-After the Navarro champion, the leadership was in the hands of the Guipuzcoan Abraham Olano and the Abulense José María El Chava Jiménez, two cyclists who, without reaching the excellence of Induráin -olano did not go from fourth place in the tour-, did marked Spanish cycling with different styles, with partial and absolute victories in the return and, in the case of the Basque, in the World Cup in Route of Colombia.
-The last victory of the Navarro team in the Tour de France arrived in 2006, already under the sponsorship of the French banking group Caisse d'Epargne, and was achieved by the Galician Óscar Pereiro, although it had to wait for the disqualification of the American Floyd Landis for celebrate it.
-Pereiro picked up that yellow jersey four months after climbing to the podium of Paris as second classified.
-By then Alejandro Valverde was in the team, which had arrived from the Kelme, endorsed by excellent results in all types of races.
-The Murcian champion has since adding up to seven podiums wearing the team's jersey in the three great rounds, highlighting his victory in the Tour of Spain of 2009 and third place in the Tour de France of 2015.
-To these successes Valverde added in 2018 the archíris male of world champion, the greatest international triumph of a team member in recent seasons.
-However, the greatest possibilities of the Navarro team in the Tour de France came from the hand of the Colombian Nairo Quintana, with its two second positions of 2013 and 2015, and the third place obtained in 2016.
-The eighth victory in Paris is still resisting .
+The Navarrese structure is currently the dean of the international peloton, surpassing 40 seasons of history since its creation in 1980 under the name Reynolds.
+Since then, it has won the Tour de France seven times: five with Miguel Induráin (1991-1995), one with Pedro Delgado (1988), and another with Óscar Pereiro (2006).
+Moreover, it is the cycling team that has most often won the team classification, with seven victories—two of them under the sponsorship of Banesto and five with Movistar—and in its four decades in the Tour, it has achieved 34 stage wins.
+The team was created thanks to the sponsorship of the Navarrese aluminum company INASA, which had already been involved with grassroots cycling in the Foral Community since 1974, with youth and amateur teams.
+From there emerged the figure of José Miguel Echávarri, who was the first sports director of the new professional team.
+Riders such as Ángel Arroyo, Julián Gorospe, and Pedro Delgado joined the structure, capable of leading Reynolds to contend for the grand tours: Arroyo was second in the 1983 Tour de France, in which Delgado also began to stand out.
+The rider from Segovia gave the structure its first yellow jersey in 1988, in addition to adding two more podiums, with second place in 1987 and third in 1989.
+From that last year, the Banesto bank took over sponsorship, and the team entered its most glorious era, with the historic streak of Miguel Induráin's five Tours.
+In those nineties, Banesto also won the team classification twice and reached number 1 in the UCI (International Cycling Union) ranking, thanks to an important harvest of victories in other races, such as those achieved by Induráin in the Giro d'Italia.
+That collective success would be repeated up to four consecutive times, now with Movistar as sponsor.
+After the Navarrese champion, leadership passed to the Gipuzkoan Abraham Olano and the man from Ávila, José María El Chava Jiménez, two cyclists who, without reaching Induráin's excellence—Olano never got past fourth place in the Tour—still left their mark on Spanish cycling with different styles, with stage and overall victories in the Vuelta and, in the Basque's case, in the Road World Championships in Colombia.
+The last victory of the Navarrese team in the Tour de France came in 2006, already under the sponsorship of the French banking group Caisse d’Epargne, and was achieved by the Galician Óscar Pereiro, although it was necessary to wait for the disqualification of the American Floyd Landis to celebrate it.
+Pereiro collected that yellow jersey four months after stepping onto the Paris podium as runner-up.

 Telekom / T-Mobile

-[Captation Id = "Attachment_6234" Align = "Alignnone" Width = "900"]Jan Ullrich The German Jan Ullrich won the 1997 Tour with more than 9 minutes of advantage over the second classified.[/caption] The Telekom went down in the history of the Tour de France for ending Miguel Induráin, exercising a great dominance in the race in his two -year -old in Paris, first with the Danish Bjarne Rijs in 1996, and the following year with the young German Jan Ullrich, who would later add four more podiums.
-The team was born in 1988 by the former world champion en route, Hernnie Kuiper, who achieved the sponsorship of the city of Stuttgart to form an entirely German squad, captained in its beginnings by Uudo Bölts, which would later be a fundamental gregarious in the Telekom The German telecommunications company began its sponsorship in 1991 and took the decisive step towards success a year later, with the hiring of Walter Godefroot, a great popcmarés who had jumped to the address in teams such as Capri, Lotto or the Weinmann.
-With Godefroot the best cyclists in Germany arrived, including Erik Zabel and Jan Ullrich, in addition to the Danish Bjarne Rijs, who came from doing third in the Tour of France of 1995.
-Already in 1996, the qualitative leap was spectacular: Rijs won the tour From France and Ullrich emerged as the great promise of world cycling, winning the jersey of young people and ending second in the general.
-Incidentally, Erik Zabel took two stages and the green jersey of the points, while the Telekom achieved the second position in the team classification, which would then win twice.
-All expectations about the Domain of Telekom were confirmed in the 1997 Tour of France, in which Jan Ullrich overwhelmed, surpassing the second classified in more than nine minutes, the Frenchman Richard Virenque.
-Of course, the Rostock cyclist again wrapped the white jersey of young people, in addition to finishing second in the mountain.
-If he had removed the lunar jersey to Viranque, the Telekom would have made Erik Zabel repeated in Paris with the green jersey and the Telekom won the team classification.
-This overwhelming domain ended up receiving a serious setback in the 1998 Tour of France, which Jan Ullrich came as a clear favorite not only to achieve a second triumph, but also to mark an era.
-However, the Italian Marco Pantani broke all the schemes in the historic stage of Galibier, where he dismissed the leadership of the German and catapulted towards the victory in Paris.
-Ullrich ended second and no longer won the Tour again, weighed by the 1999 lesion and by the subsequent appearance of Lance Armstrong.
-Beyond the figure of Ullrich, the German team continued to show himself as one of the most powerful squads of the tour, with Zabel dominating the massive arrivals, until he achieved six green jerse The German Andreas Klöden, who added three more podiums in the Tour of France.
-The Walter Godefroot squad came to win the team classification three consecutive, already under the name of T-Mobile, the telekom subsidiary company that took over from 2004.
-However, the great time of the team began to come Below with the departure of Walter Godefroot in 2006 and the doping scandals that affected their figures: Ullrich, involved in Operation Puerto, was fired in July 2006, and Erik Zabel and Bjarne Rijs ended up confessing that they were equipped during the more period Glorious team.
-Telekom took a fulfillment and withdrew the sponsorship in 2007, although it promised to pay the budget of the 2008 season in exchange for the company's name disappearing.
-With that money -it was then talked about 15 million euros -a new team was created: the Team High Road.
+Telekom went down in the history of the Tour de France for putting an end to the era of Miguel Induráin, exercising great dominance in the carrera during its two victorious years in Paris, first with the Dane Bjarne Rijs in 1996, and the following year with the young German Jan Ullrich, who would later add four more podium finishes.
+The team was founded in 1988 by former world road champion Hernnie Kuiper, who secured the sponsorship of the city of Stuttgart to form an entirely German squad, initially led by Udo Bölts, who would later become a key domestique in Telekom.
+The German telecommunications company began its sponsorship in 1991 and took the decisive step toward success a year later with the hiring of Walter Godefroot, a classics specialist with a great track record who had moved into management with teams such as Capri, Lotto, or Weinmann.
+With Godefroot came the best German cyclists, including Erik Zabel and Jan Ullrich, as well as the Dane Bjarne Rijs, who had finished third in the 1995 Tour de France.
+By 1996, the qualitative leap was spectacular: Rijs won the Tour de France and Ullrich emerged as the great promise of world cycling, winning the young rider's jersey and finishing second overall.
+Along the way, Erik Zabel took two stage wins and the green Points jersey, while Telekom achieved second place in the team classification, which they would later win twice.
+All expectations about Telekom's dominance were confirmed in the 1997 Tour de France, in which Jan Ullrich dominated, finishing more than nine minutes ahead of the runner-up, Frenchman Richard Virenque.
+Of course, the cyclist from Rostock once again donned the white young rider's jersey, as well as finishing second in the Mountains classification.
+Had he taken the polka-dot jersey from Virenque, Telekom would have swept all, as Erik Zabel repeated in Paris with the green jersey and Telekom won the team classification.
+That overwhelming dominance eventually suffered a serious setback in the 1998 Tour de France, where Jan Ullrich arrived as the clear favorite not only to achieve a second victory, but also to mark an era.
+However, the Italian Marco Pantani broke all expectations in the historic Galibier stage, where he dethroned the German from the lead and catapulted himself to victory in Paris.
+Ullrich finished second and never won the Tour again, hampered by the injury in 1999 and the subsequent emergence of Lance Armstrong.
+Beyond Ullrich's figure, the German team continued to show itself as one of the strongest squads in the Tour, with Zabel dominating the mass sprints, eventually winning six green jerseys, and thanks to new signings like the Kazakh Aleksandr Vinokourov and the German Andreas Klöden, who added three more podiums in the Tour de France.
+Walter Godefroot's squad managed to win the team classification three consecutive times, already under the name T-Mobile, the Telekom subsidiary that took over from 2004.
+However, the team's great era began to collapse with Walter Godefroot's departure in 2006 and the doping scandals that affected its stars: Ullrich, involved in Operación Puerto, was fired in July 2006, and Erik Zabel and Bjarne Rijs ended up confessing that they had doped during the team's most glorious period.
+Telekom took due note and withdrew its sponsorship in 2007, although it committed to covering the 2008 season's budget in exchange for the disappearance of the team's name. company.
+With that money -it was then said to be 15 million euros-, a new team was created: the Team High Road.

-Team Sky / INEOS
+Team Sky / Ineos

-[Captation id = "Attachment_6235" Align = "Alignnone" Width = "900"]Chris Froome The Team Sky was born with a talonario coup with a single objective: that a British cyclist won the Tour de France.
-At the moment they have six: four from Froome, one from Wiggins and another from Thomas (depositphotos).[/caption] The Team Sky, current INEOS, is the active cycling team with the most victories in the Tour de France, matched seven with the Movistar, and the one with the greatest turns currently accumulates in its palmarés, after adding three turns in Italy and two laps to Spain.
-The team was created in 2010 through the initiative of the British exciclist Bruno Bazaga, with the sponsorship of British Sky Broadcasting, the TV chain of the magnate Rupert Murdoch.
-The objective was to win the Tour of France with a British corridor within three years, for which a budget of 30 million pounds was enabled, leaving the sports direction in the hands of David Brailsford, the Welshman who exercised with great success the British cycling coach work on track.
-The Sky signed several of the best British cyclists, including Bradley Wiggins and Geraint Thomas, as well as outstanding runners from other countries, such as Norwegian Edvald Boasson-Hagen, Colombian Rigoberto Urán, or the Spanish Juan Antonio Flecha.
-The team was adding the first victories until in 2011 he incorporated to what would later be his great champion, the British of Keniano origin Christopher Froome.
-After signing discrete performances in its first two Tours of France, the great objective of the Sky was fulfilled in 2012, when he won the race with Wiggins and placed second in the general to Froome, which already in that edition was outlined as a potential champion of the race.
-David Brailsford, who was still being a British track coach, achieved that year what seemed impossible: transforming a Pistard like Wiggins into a return capable of passing the mountain and, incidentally, giving Brittany its first yellow jersey.
-From that edition the Sky exercised a broad dominance in the Tour de France: Chris Froome took the relief of Wiggins and won the race in 2013, escorted by a cast of gregarious capable of controlling each stage at will.
-Only the fall of the young leader in the fifth stage of the 2014 Tour opened a small parenthesis in the chain of victories.
-When Froome returned, he won three other consecutive tours (2015, 2016 and 2017), and the sequence continued with the victory of Geraint Thomas in 2018.
-Meanwhile, David Brailsford kept signing the best of the international platoon, whether they were the best gregarious or the best promises.
-In this last section, the manager incorporated in 2017 to Pavel Sivakov and Egan Bernal, winners that year of the Giro of Italy Sub-23 and the Tour del Porvenir, respectively.
-The Colombian soon exploded in the British squad and won the 2019 Tour of France with only 22 years.
-Brailsford achieved with the young Colombian star to continue the successes of the Sky, taking over the overlook for the old guard that Chris Froome represented.
-The serious fall of the Tour Tetrampion in the Dauphiné precipitated its exit from the team in 2020, opening a new sports stage.
-The changes were also reflected in the arrival of a new sponsor: the ineos British petrochemicals, owned by the man who holds the greatest fortune of the United Kingdom, Jim Ratcliffe.
-The new brand took the name of the team in 2020 in exchange for maintaining the largest budget of world cycling.
-Upon arrival, there were talk that 50 million euros would be touched per season.
-More than enough to continue with world supremacy in cycling.
+The Team Sky was born with deep pockets and a single objective: for a British cyclist to win the Tour de France.
+So far, they have six: four from Froome, one from Wiggins, and another from Thomas (Depositphotos).[/caption] The Team Sky, now Ineos, is the currently active cycling team with the most Tour de France victories, tied at seven with Movistar, and the team that currently holds the most Grand Tour wins in its record, after adding three Giros d'Italia and two Vueltas a España.
+The team was created in 2010 through the initiative of former British cyclist Bruno Bazaga, with sponsorship from British Sky Broadcasting, the television network owned by magnate Rupert Murdoch.
+The goal was to win the Tour de France with a British rider within three years, for which a budget of 30 million pounds was set aside, leaving the sporting direction in the hands of David Brailsford, the Welshman who had been highly successful as the British national track cycling coach.
+Sky signed several of the best British cyclists, including Bradley Wiggins and Geraint Thomas, as well as outstanding riders from other countries, such as Norwegian Edvald Boasson-Hagen, Colombian Rigoberto Urán, and Spaniard Juan Antonio Flecha.
+The team began to rack up early victories until, in 2011, they signed the man who would later become their great champion, the British-Kenyan Christopher Froome.
+After modest performances in his first two Tours de France, Sky's main objective was achieved in 2012, when they won the carrera with Wiggins and placed Froome second overall, who already in that edition was shaping up as a potential carrera champion.
+David Brailsford, who was still the British track coach at the time, achieved what seemed impossible that year: transforming a track specialist like Wiggins into a Grand Tour rider capable of conquering the mountains and, in the process, giving Great Britain its first yellow jersey.
+From that edition onwards, Sky exerted broad dominance in the Tour de France: Chris Froome took over from Wiggins and won the carrera in 2013, supported by a cast of domestiques capable of controlling every stage at will.
+Only the young leader's crash in the fifth stage of the 2014 Tour opened a brief pause in the chain of victories.
+When Froome returned, he won three more consecutive Tours (2015, 2016, and 2017), and the sequence continued with Geraint Thomas's victory in 2018.
+Meanwhile, David Brailsford kept recruiting the best of the international peloton, whether the best domestiques or the top prospects.
+In this last area, the manager signed Pavel Sivakov and Egan Bernal in 2017, winners that year of the under-23 Giro d'Italia and the Tour de l'Avenir, respectively.
+The Colombian quickly broke through in the British squad and won the 2019 Tour de France at just 22 years old.
+With the young Colombian star, Brailsford managed to continue Sky's successes, while also passing the torch from the old guard represented by Chris Froome.
+The severe crash of the four-time Tour champion at the Dauphiné hastened his departure from the team in 2020, opening a new sporting era.
+The changes were also reflected in the arrival of a new sponsor: the British petrochemical company Ineos, owned by the wealthiest man in the United Kingdom, Jim Ratcliffe.
+The new brand took over the team's name in 2020 in exchange for maintaining the largest budget in world cycling.
+Upon their arrival, it was said that the budget would approach 50 million euros per season.
+More than enough to continue their world supremacy. in cycling.